Welcome to REQCHECKER™ User Manual

 .

-Coverage can be partial: it must be covered several times to be fully covered.
+Coverage can be a fragment: the requirement must be covered several times to be fully covered.
 For example a need like All reports must display the company logo.

-shall be partially covered by each test of each report.
+shall have a fragment coverage in each test of each report.
 It can be also deleted, uncovered, not applicable, or inconsistent (orphans, multiple statements etc.).

 coverage tag can be included in another requirement (node) or everywhere in a document (node leaf).
 In this way requirements can be chained on multiple levels.